-DSGN 350-0 Innovation and Invention This course aims to help engineering students understand their critical role in the invention/creative process and to yield insight on the technologist's role in wealth creation.
+DSGN 350-0 Innovation and Invention Critical role of engineers in the invention/creative process.
+The technologist's role in wealth creation.
 Prerequisite: senior standing or consent of instructor.

 DSGN 360-0 Design Competition Undergraduate teams compete in McCormick's annual autonomous robot contest.
-Work begins winter quarter; teams must pass a qualifying milestone to register for credit in spring quarter.
+Work begins winter quarter, teams must pass a qualifying milestone to register for credit in spring quarter.
 Students may register for this course no more than two times.

-DSGN 370-0 Engineering Design Portfolio and Presentation Students create portfolios that showcase engineering work and further career goals.
-The portfolio is a design project aimed at presenting a story about its creator in a physical presentation that embodies its goals.
+DSGN 370-0 Engineering Design Portfolio and Presentation Creation of design projects that showcase engineering work and further career goals.
+The portfolio physically presents a story that embodies its creator's goals.

 DSGN 371-0 Communicating Complex Data (.5 unit) Best practices in creating graphs, tables, and diagrams to communicate complex technical data clearly and powerfully.
-The course emphasizes the display of complex data as evidence in support of effective arguments.
+Emphasis on display of complex data as evidence in support of effective arguments.